 JamFactory (aka Gavin Strange)

 “Play to your strengths.
-Personally, I can’t illustrate characters in mid-motion; I will never be a designer that can draw an elaborate set of characters to express movement, so for me the key is to keep it simple.
+Personally, I can’t Mascot Character Design Company in mid-motion; I will never be a designer that can draw an elaborate set of characters to express movement, so for me the key is to keep it simple.
 My most elaborate design so far has been Shirley Creamhorn & Shithawk, a girl in a parka jacket with a poo on her head – that’s about as complex as it gets.”

 These are some of the instructions that can be very helpful in creating character-driven illustration.